Ponpoko: Gameplay

 In Ponpoko, the player controls a Tanuki (狸 or たぬき), or Japanese raccoon dog, that can climb ladders, walk across platforms, and jump over deadly apple cores and gaps.
 Colorful creatures (called hairy caterpillars by Sigma, scorpions by Venture Line) move horizontally from one side of the screen to the other and back again, floating over gaps in the platforms.
-A mystery pot usually gives bonus points when collected, but sometimes one will release a snake.
+A mystery pot usually gives bonus points when collected, but certain pots in each level always release a snake.
 Both caterpillars and snakes are deadly to the touch.

 Reception

 In Japan, Game Machine listed Ponpoko on their August 15, 1983 issue as being the fifteenth most-successful table arcade unit of the month.